glassboard-dev/gl-yocto-runner-image/README.md

 # Glasslabs Yocto Runner image recipe
-Docker Image recipe for generating a self-hosted Github runner capable of building a Yocto Linux rootfs
+Docker Image recipe for generating a self-hosted Github organization runner capable of building a Yocto Linux rootfs

 ### Using this Docker image
 This image can be retrived from Docker hub and used to create a new container.